manymoments/manymoments.github.io/_posts/2019-12-07-consensus-model-for-FLP.md

 The modern interpretation of these lower bounds is the following:
 * **Bad news**: Without using randomness, asynchronous consensus is *impossible*, and synchronous consensus is *slow*.
 * **Good news**: With randomization, consensus (both in synchrony and in asynchrony) is possible in a *constant expected number of rounds*.
 Randomness does not circumvent the lower bounds; it just reduces the probability of bad events implied by the lower bounds.
 In synchrony, the probability of slow executions can be made exponentially small.
-In asynchrony, the infinite execution can be made to [almost surely](https://en.wikipedia.org/wiki/Almost_surely) not happen (will happen with probability $0$).
+In asynchrony, termination happens  [almost surely](https://en.wikipedia.org/wiki/Almost_surely).
+Formally, the *probability measure* of the complement of the event of terminating in some finite number of rounds is zero.

 ### The plan